 University departments and official student organizations may create or purchase items for internal use bearing the marks of Alcorn State University.
 Registered student organizations, student sports teams, residence hall organizations and University departments may use Alcorn marks.
-Such use must reflect positively on the Alcorn, be produced by a licensed vendor of the University and be pre-approved by the Division of Media and University Relations.
+Such use must reflect positively on the Alcorn, be produced by a licensed vendor of the University and be pre-approved by the Division of Marketing and Communication.

 The following guidelines apply to campus departments, groups, individuals, or student organizations:

 Items for Resale: Merchandise, products or items bearing Alcorn’s marks that are purchased by any department, group, organization, or individual for resale to a general audience will be subject to a royalty payment.
-All such items must be pre-approved in writing by the Division of Media and University Relations and any items purchased must come from a licensed supplier.
+All such items must be pre-approved in writing by the Division of Marketing and Communication and any items purchased must come from a licensed supplier.

 Items for Use by Group Members Only: Merchandise, products or items bearing Alcorn’s marks that are purchased or produced by any department, campus organization or student group for use by its own members will not be subject to a royalty payment.
-All such items must be pre- approved in writing by the Division of Media and University Relations and any items purchased must come from a licensed supplier.
+All such items must be pre- approved in writing by the Division of Marketing and Communication and any items purchased must come from a licensed supplier.

 Giveaway Items: Merchandise, products or items bearing Alcorn’s marks that are purchased or produced by any department, group, or individual for giveaway purposes will not be subject to a royalty payment.
-All such items must be approved in writing in advance by the Division of Media and University Relations and any items purchased must come from a licensed supplier.
+All such items must be approved in writing in advance by the Division of Marketing and Communication and any items purchased must come from a licensed supplier.

 Class Projects: Items produced as part of a class project will not require a license or payment of royalties.
-All such items, however, must have written approval for their production from the Division of Media and University Relations and any items purchased must come from a licensed supplier.
+All such items, however, must have written approval for their production from the Division of Marketing and Communication and any items purchased must come from a licensed supplier.

 The University is not required to pay royalties to itself for purchases of services or products that are a necessity for faculty and staff to perform their jobs (i.e., equipment, services, uniforms, educational tools).
 However, the University attempts to avoid unfair competition with other retailers and service providers and therefore may not exempt itself from paying royalties on the purchase of goods that are to be resold to members or to the general public, regardless of the purpose of the sale.
 Contact DAFLU Trademark and Licensing coordinator to determine if royalty fees will apply.